MatteP1/Relational-Reasoning/Questions.md

 - Isn't it Strong Normalisation and type-safety that implies that all closed and well-typed expressions will terminate at some value.
   - currently, i state that normalisation is enough.

-- what is the 30 page max?
-  - 30 physical?
-  - half-empty pages?

 - getting more space
   - move proof of EuC to appendix.